jsueiro/finanz.cc/README.md

 ## finanz

 work-in-progress

-is a webapp, react based, that will provide budget management features following the zero-based methodology.
+finanz is a webapp, react based, that will provide budget management features following the zero-based methodology.
 It will include pockets to separate different budgets and statistics.